In this part, we will take a look at how union law can apply to our patent procedures and how it works.

-This case law is particularly important because it ensures a unified interpretation of treaties.
+This case law is particularly important because it ensures a unified interpretation of the treaties.

-Of course, this case-law defines from time to time the general principles of the law of the union (seen above) as well as the fundamental rights.
+Of course, this jurisprudence occasionally defines the general principles of union law (seen above) as well as fundamental rights.

 Chapter 4.
 Hierarchy of sources of rights

-In order to summarize the hierarchy of union rights sources mentioned above, we can make the following graph:
+In order to synthesize the hierarchy of sources of union rights mentioned above, we can make the following graph: